docarray/docarray/docs/fundamentals/documentarray/access-elements.md

 ```

 Note that there is no `chunks` and `matches` in any of the Document from `da[...]` anymore.
 They are all flattened.

+Documents in `da[...]` are in the chunks-and-depth-first order, i.e depth-first traversing to all chunks and then to all matches.

 ## Batching